-Spaghetti alla puttanesca are a traditional dish of Neapolitan cuisine, famous for their bold Mediterranean flavor.
-With tomato, olives and capers, they capture the aromas of Southern Italy in a simple yet characterful sauce.
+Spaghetti alla puttanesca are a traditional Neapolitan dish, famous for its bold, Mediterranean flavor.
+With tomato, olives and capers, it captures the scents of southern Italy in a simple yet characterful sauce.

 Bring a large pot of salted water to a boil and cook the spaghetti al dente according to the time indicated on the package.

-In a pan heat the extra virgin olive oil with the garlic; add a pinch of chili if desired and the anchovy fillets.
+In a frying pan warm the extra virgin olive oil with the garlic; add a pinch of chili if desired and the anchovy fillets.

 Add the well-rinsed capers and the pitted black olives, and let them infuse for a few minutes.

-Drain the pasta keeping some cooking water; transfer the spaghetti to the pan with the sauce and, if necessary, add a ladle of cooking water to combine.
+Drain the pasta, reserving some of the cooking water; transfer the spaghetti to the pan with the sauce and, if necessary, add a ladle of the cooking water to combine.

-Mix carefully so that the pasta absorbs the sauce well and finish with a sprinkling of parsley.
+Stir carefully so the pasta absorbs the sauce well and finish with a sprinkle of parsley.

-Serve the spaghetti immediately while hot, garnished with fresh basil and grated Parmesan, if desired.
+Serve the spaghetti immediately while hot, garnishing with fresh basil and grated Parmesan if desired.

 Pot